adityamukho/hivemind/README.md

 # Hivemind
 A collaborative, version-controlled mindmap.
-Built during the [FOSS 2020 Hackathon](https://fossunited.org/hackathon) organized by FOSS United.
+First version was built during the [FOSS 2020 Hackathon](https://fossunited.org/hackathon) organized by FOSS United.

 Hivemind is intended to let users collaboratively create and edit shared mind maps.
 All changes are automatically revision-controlled, and users can time-travel to any point in the past to look at historic versions of their work.